Unprecedented: India Aims To Land The Chandrayaan-2 Rover Near The South Pole Of The Moon

 — Yusuf Unjhawala ???????? (@YusufDFI) February 4, 2018

-The module is expected to reach the moon’s orbit in maximum two months’ time, ISRO chairman Dr. K. Sivan told Times of India.
-The GSLV rocket would initially put the Chandrayaan-2 spacecraft in a large elliptical orbit around the moon (170 kilometers by 20,000 kilometers), from where “the craft will be maneuvered towards the lunar orbit” via thrusters, Dr. Sivan stated.
+The module is expected to reach the moon’s orbit in a maximum of two months’ time, ISRO chairman Dr. K. Sivan told Times of India.
+The GSLV rocket will initially put the Chandrayaan-2 spacecraft in a large elliptical orbit around the moon (170 kilometers by 20,000 kilometers), from where “the craft will be maneuvered towards the lunar orbit” via thrusters, Dr. Sivan stated.

-Once this step is completed, the lander housing the rover will detach from the orbiter, and, following a “controlled descent,” will perform a soft-landing near the moon’s south pole, the ISRO chairman explained.
+Once this step is completed, the lander housing the rover will detach from the orbiter, and following a “controlled descent,” will perform a soft-landing near the moon’s south pole, the ISRO chairman explained.

 “Chandraayan-2 is a challenging mission as for the first time we will carry an orbiter, a lander and a rover to the moon,” he said, adding that the launch has been scheduled for “sometime in April.”